Safety Assessment Services

 Combining our expertise on technical aspects of testing and regulatory context enables us to build the most efficient and suitable dataset for your product.
 Our team of experts includes study directors with many years of experience in physico-chemical properties, analytical methods, environmental fate, and ecotoxicology testing, as well as regulatory consultants with a high level of scientific expertise and know-how on regulatory aspects.
 Leveraging our vast experience in conducting risk assessments for a variety of legal frameworks, we can find the best solution for your drug.
 By following both emerging guidelines and changes in existing guidelines, we know what will be required and how to meet regulator’s expectations.

-From rapid PK screening to support drug candidate selection to the analysis of samples from nonclinical studies, the expert analysts leverage state-of-the-art technology to ensure a streamlined bioanalytical service that helps you make confident research decisions.
+From rapid PK screening to support drug candidate selection to the analysis of samples from nonclinical studies, the expert analysts leverage state-of-the-art technology, which includes but not limited to LC/GC and ICP-MS, to ensure a streamlined bioanalytical service that helps you make confident research decisions.

 Trust our team to develop or transfer, optimize, validate, and apply quantitative bioanalytical methods to measure drug and metabolite concentrations for samples of most any biological fluid, including both standard whole blood, plasma, serum, cerebrospinal fluid (CSF), urine, and more unconventional matrices such as liver, brain, kidney, lung, muscle and skin.

-Experienced analytical scientists at the Den Bosch site provide support for toxicology, metabolite ID, field residue and environmental studies as well as substance or impurity identification, and extractables and leachables from packaging.
+Experienced analytical scientists at the Den Bosch site provide support for toxicology, metabolite ID, and environmental studies as well as substance or impurity identification, and extractables and leachables from packaging.

-The laboratory performs formulation/dietary analytical support for more than 200 studies annually, as well as dose confirmation analysis for more that 300 ecotoxicology studies per year.
+The laboratory performs formulation/dietary analytical support for more than 200 studies annually, as well as dose confirmation analysis for more than 300 ecotoxicology studies per year.

 A dedicated team of chemists can help you understand the properties of your agrochemicals and pesticides, including insecticides, herbicides, fungicides and biocides.
 We have also worked with a wide variety of industrial chemicals, including dyes, flavor and fragrance substances, monomers, fluorinated chemicals, and inorganics.